 Use whatever herbs you have on hand, and any flowers that are blooming.
 Go colorful or neutral…or both.
 These arrangements turned out quite colorful, and were made with Annabelle hydrangeas, purple coneflowers, and the herbs.
 I used my all-time favorite vintage blue mason jars as vessels, and sprinkled them on our living room shelves.

-One of my very favorite things about summer is being able to walk outside and harvest fresh flowers.
-I have peonies in the spring, and hydrangeas in the summer.
-Along with the hydrangeas, there are coneflowers, black-eyed Susans, and lavender.
-When these flowers are cut and combined together, they instantly bring summer charm and color to our spaces.
+When we lived on Sutton Place, one of my very favorite things about summer was being able to walk outside and harvest fresh flowers.
+I had peonies in the spring, and hydrangeas in the summer.
+Along with the hydrangeas, there were coneflowers, black-eyed Susans, and lavender.
+When these flowers were cut and combined together, they instantly brought summer charm and color to our spaces.

 Mixing lavender with hydrangeas is so easy, and the end result is always stunning.
-I have just one big Annabelle hydrangea, but it blesses me with plenty of blooms every summer.
-My patch of lavender isn’t large, but it yields a nice basket of blooms each year.
+I had just one big Annabelle hydrangea, but it blessed me with plenty of blooms every summer.
+My patch of lavender wasn’t large, but it always yielded a nice basket of blooms each year.

 - I encourage you to combine herbs and garden flowers in your arrangements.
 They really are the perfect pair.